11 Eco-Friendly Alternatives to Ziploc Bags For All Your Snack Storage Needs

 Glass containers are made of durable tempered glass (from silica, soda ash, limestone, and other natural components) and the lids are made of high grade polypropylene.

-All Glasslock products are FDA-approved as safe to use in the food industry.
+All Glasslock products are FDA-approved and one of the safest food storage containers around.

 Compostable & Biodegradable Sandwich Bags